oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6317_size/85_mm_id_180_mm_od_41_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6317 Size 85 mm Id 180 mm Od 41 mm Depth
+# Hardware Bearing 6300 Series 6317 Size 85 mm ID 180 mm OD 41 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base